Empathy probably isn’t the first word that comes to mind when you think about cybersecurity.

 A lot of existing processes that lead to siloed working are there to speed things up.
 And realistically, more and more businesses will drive towards speedy digitization in the post-coronavirus world in order to stay competitive.

-But as we’ve said on this site several times before, speed shouldn’t come at the expense of security.
+But as we’ve said on this site several times before, speed and convenience shouldn’t come at the expense of security.

 Security isn’t like wrapping paper.
 It can’t be neatly sellotaped onto your app at the end of the development process, protecting it from outside threats.
 It’s a continuous journey that involves close communication and lots of imagined future scenarios.